ruuda/musium/docs/search.md

    artist, should not cause the track to be excluded.
  * Words that occur in the track artist, but not in the album artist, should make the track show up.

+## Search combinations

+We want to support the following queries:

+ * Track title only, e.g. “dancing queen”
+ * Album title only, e.g. “arrival”
+ * Album artist only, e.g. “abba”
+ * Track title and artist, e.g. “abba dancing queen”
+ * Album title and artist, e.g. “abba arrival”

+The following queries are out of scope:

+ * Track title and album, e.g. “arrival dancing queen”
+ * Artist, album, and track, e.g. “abba arrival dancing queen”

+## Indexes

+Based on the above considerations, we need the following indexes:

+ * Album artist words.
+ * Album title + album artist words, with a marker to tell whether the entry is for the album title or album artist.
+ * Track title + track artist words, with a marker to tell whether the entry is for the track title or artist, and if it is for the artist, a marker to tell whether the word occurs in the album artist too.